SenseLogic/SPARK/README.md

 ### Readability and conciseness

-Spark is implemented in the [Phoenix](https://github.com/senselogic/PHOENIX) language, which allows to develop modular PHP code with a JavaScript-like syntax.
+Spark is implemented in the [Phoenix](https://github.com/senselogic/PHOENIX) language, which allows to develop modular PHP components with a JavaScript-like syntax.

 ## Microframework